Tbearden10/sparos/add.md

 ---

-## **Summary of Activity Store Approach**
+## **Summary of Backend Worker Full Clears**

-- **Activities are stored as an array of dungeon objects** (`{id, name, activities}`) for efficient grouping and stat calculation.
-- **Types and helper utilities** are used for data normalization, grouping, and stat aggregation.
-- **Global loading utility** and consistent modular structure across the app.
+- **Activity data is not permanent; no local storage needed.**
+- **Fastest full clear stats are computed by backend workers** (Cloudflare Worker or similar).
+- **Frontend simply triggers the worker after activities are fetched and displays data when ready.**
+- **No risk of timeout or blocking UI.**
+- **Modular: You can swap backend implementation or optimize batching as needed.**

-Let me know if you’d like example UI for dungeon stats or integrating new features!
+Let me know if you’d like example UI for dungeon stats, integrating worker responses, or more details on backend worker orchestration!